Eco-Compute/eco-compute.io/content/english/community-track.md

+---
-# Community Track @ ecoCompute 2025
+title: "Community Track @ ecoCompute 2025"
-*A space for collaboration, critical reflection & creativity in sustainable technology*
+date: 2025-06-10T13:51:25+06:00
+draft: fals
+bg_image : "images/bg/cta-bg.webp"
+---

-### Call for Speakers Now Open!
+### Community Track Call for Speakers Now Open!

 <br>

 For the first time, **ecoCompute** will host a **Community Track**, a dedicated space spotlighting diverse voices from civil society, environmental activism, grassroots tech, and research.

+*A space for collaboration, critical reflection & creativity in sustainable technology*

 We aim to **amplify your voices**, help raise awareness, and foster meaningful connections.
 This space is for **productive dialogue, critical reflection**, and **collaborative solutions** toward a sustainable digital future.